Sloane Stephens: 2020: Continued struggles with form

 Stephens started her 2020 season at the Brisbane International.
 She lost in the first round to qualifier Liudmila Samsonova in three sets.
 At the first edition of the Adelaide International, she was defeated in the first round in straight sets by world No. 201, Arina Rodionova.
 This was her first loss to a player outside the top 200 since 2011.
 Seeded 24th at the Australian Open, she was eliminated in the first round by Zhang Shuai, despite serving for the match in the second set.

 As the top seed in Acapulco, Stephens was beaten in the first round by world No. 270, Renata Zarazúa.
 Seeded fifth at the Monterrey Open, she got her first victory of the year by beating compatriot, Emma Navarro, in the first round.
 She fell in the second round to Leylah Fernandez.
-After Monterrey, the WTA tour was suspended from the rest of March through July due to the COVID-19 pandemic.
+After Monterrey, the WTA Tour was suspended from the rest of March through July due to the COVID-19 pandemic.

-When the WTA Tour resumed tournament play in August, Stephens competed at the first edition of the Top Seed Open.
+When the WTA Tour resumed tournament play in August, Stephens competed at the first edition of the Lexington Challenger.
 Seeded seventh, she lost in the first round to qualifier Leylah Fernandez.
 At the Cincinnati Open, she was defeated in the first round by Caroline Garcia.
 This loss brought her record for the year to 1-7.
 She showed an improvement in form at the US Open.
 Seeded 26th, she won her opening two matches in straight sets before losing in the third round to third seed and six-time champion Serena Williams.
 This match garnered a lot of praise from tennis experts.

 After the US Open, Stephens competed at the Italian Open.
 She was eliminated in the first round by ninth seed Garbiñe Muguruza.
 Seeded eighth in Strasbourg, she was beaten in the first round by Nao Hibino.
 Seeded 29th at the French Open, she lost in the second round to Paula Badosa.

 Stephens ended the year with a 4–11 record and ranked 39.